-Salt marsh lamb has recently been recognised as a culinary speciality, but what makes it so special?
+Salt marsh lamb is seen as a culinary speciality, but what makes it so special?

 One of my favourite meats, salt marsh lamb, comes into season around June or July and is available throughout summer and autumn.
 My butcher sources his lamb from North Wales and it's succulently tender, with the most incredible flavour.

 Lambs have grazed on the salt marshes of North Wales for years, but in the UK it's only fairly recently that their meat has been treated as a speciality.
 In France, on the other hand, this unique lamb (l'agneau pré-salé) is a highly prized terroir delicacy and the French just can't get enough of it.
 In fact it's so highly thought of that pré-salé lamb from the Baie de Somme has received a coveted French AOC label, which officially establishes strict conditions and rules that producers are obliged to follow.

 What makes it so outstanding and special?
 It's the distinctive flavour and meltingly tender texture, which make it significantly different from mountain lamb.
 The juicy meat is also darker than mountain-reared lamb, has less fat and, of course, is fully traceable.

 The lambs are born between March and April and live first of all on their mother's milk, then after four to six weeks, grass is added to their diet.
 They graze on the estuary salt marshes and coastal pastures that are flooded by the spring tides and doused by the sea.
 The lambs feed on a rich variety of plants and minerals growing in the salt marshes, which give the meat a superb flavour.
 Surprisingly it doesn't taste at all salty or of seaweed as you might expect; instead the richly flavoured meat has gentle hints of the coastal flora and fauna, such as glasswort, sea purslane, samphire and sea lavender.